hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

         Parallel.ForEach(ImageIdsFormQueueSeq, processImageSync) |> ignore
 {% endhighlight %}

 But this function uses sync io and it blocks threads from the thread pool.
-Let’s rewrite it with async io.
+We will rewrite it with async io.

-{% endhighlight %}
-But this sequential lets parallelize it.
 {% highlight fsharp %}
 let processImageAsync i = async {
        use inStream = File.OpenRead(sprintf "Image%d.tmp" i)